hgot07/eduroamProvisioningTools/README.md

 ## Directory layout
 - user: Website with user's login, i.e., with an access control.
 - ext: Open website where Windows Wi-Fi Settings can download the profile from.
 - etc: Storage for configuration and certificate files.
+(Access restriction is necessary.)

 ## Requirements
 Redis or compatible server is needed on the same host.